cloudsolver/aws-saa/atoms/CloudFront.md

 - CloudFront works with [[WAF]] to filter IPs.
 CloudFront will terminate the connection and VPC will not see Client IPs - so [[NACL]] is not useful.
 - CloudFront can use HTTPS to communicate with an Elastic Load Balancing load balancer, an Amazon EC2 instance, or another custom origin.
 - CloudFront supports [[RTMP]] for Video and Audio streaming.
 A CloudFront distribution is either a Web Distribution or an RTMP distribution but not both.
+### CloudFront Origin Group with Primary and Secondary Origins
+You can set up CloudFront with origin failover for scenarios that require high availability.
+To get started, you create an _origin group_ with two origins: a primary and a secondary.
+If the primary origin is unavailable or returns specific HTTP response status codes that indicate a failure, CloudFront automatically switches to the secondary origin.

 ### CloudFront Functions
 - Regional Edge Cache runs within 13 AWS Regions.
 ![[Pasted image 20230313115332.png|128]]